-The technology being evaluated is fortnightly 40mg subcutaneous injection of Imraldi[TM], a licensed biosimilar for adalimumab.
+The technology being evaluated is fortnightly 40mg subcutaneous injection of ImraldiTM, a licensed biosimilar for adalimumab.

-In the RCT, the comparator intervention will be subcutaneous injections of placebo.
+The comparator intervention will be subcutaneous injections of placebo.
 The placebo for the trial will be provided by Biogen GmbH.
 It will be identical in all respects to the commercially-available ImraldiTM product, with the exception of adalimumab content and the commercial ImraldiTM label will not be applied.
-It will be over-labelled to identify the placebo as IMP (see section 5.1).
-In the OLE, the comparator will be no treatment.
+It will be over-labelled to identify the placebo as IMP (see 5.1).